On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

-Similarly, a visual decomposition tree $T_r'$ of $\Delta'$ is also shown in the Figure \ref{afifthf} with the following information.
-Complex $\Delta_{v_1}$ is the suspension of the broken line with four vertices $b_1$, $b_3$, $b_5$, and $b_9$ with two suspension vertices $b_6$ and $b_7$.
-Complex $\Delta_{v_2}$ is the suspension of the broken line with three vertices $b_2$, $b_6$, and $b_7$ with two suspension vertices $b_1$ and $b_3$.
-Complex $\Delta_{v_3}$ is the suspension of the broken line with three vertices $b_4$, $b_6$, and $b_7$ with two suspension vertices $b_3$ and $b_5$.
-Complex $\Delta_{v_4}$ is the suspension of the broken line with three vertices $b_6$, $b_7$, and $b_8$ with two suspension vertices $b_1$ and $b_9$.
+Similarly, a visual decomposition tree $T_r'$ of $\Delta'$ is also shown in Figure \ref{afifthf} with the following information.
+The complex $\Delta_{v_1}$ is the suspension of the broken line with four vertices $b_1$, $b_3$, $b_5$, and $b_9$ with two suspension vertices $b_6$ and $b_7$.
+The complex $\Delta_{v_2}$ is the suspension of the broken line with three vertices $b_2$, $b_6$, and $b_7$ with two suspension vertices $b_1$ and $b_3$.
+The complex $\Delta_{v_3}$ is the suspension of the broken line with three vertices $b_4$, $b_6$, and $b_7$ with two suspension vertices $b_3$ and $b_5$.
+The complex $\Delta_{v_4}$ is the suspension of the broken line with three vertices $b_6$, $b_7$, and $b_8$ with two suspension vertices $b_1$ and $b_9$.
 We observe that the vertices $v_2$, $v_3$, and $v_4$ all have weight $2$ and the vertex $v_1$ has weight $4$.
-Therefore by comparing with their degrees, all vertices of $T_r'$ are colored by black.
-Thus, two visual decomposition trees $T_r$ and $T_r'$ are not bisimilar although they are isomorphic if we ignore the vertex colors.
-Therefore, two groups $G_\Gamma$ and $G_{\Gamma'}$ are not quasi-isometric. \end{exmp}
+By comparing their degrees we see that all vertices of $T_r'$ are colored black.
+Thus, the visual decomposition trees $T_r$ and $T_r'$ are not bisimilar even though they are isomorphic if we ignore the vertex colors.
+Therefore, the groups $G_\Gamma$ and $G_{\Gamma'}$ are not quasi-isometric. \end{exmp}